 Retention emails are the lowest-hanging fruit of the customer lifecycle.

 It’s hard to increase your lead velocity rate and optimize your conversion to bring on new customers.
 Inactive users have already gone through that process and you’ve already invested time and money in them.
-They see value in your product and, at some point, were ready to become a customer.
+They see value in your product and were, at some point, ready to become a customer.